-When I want to do the Christine Roman-Lantzy CVI Range (Christine Roman-Lantzy 2007) assessment for a child, I end up carrying so many items especially if I don’t know the child’s visual functioning.
+When I want to do a CVI assessment for a child, but I end up carrying so many items especially if I don’t know the child’s visual functioning level at all.

-The assessment has three parts: parent interview, observation and direct assessment using the CVI Range.
+All assessments of CVI require three parts: parent interview, observation and direct assessment.
 After the parent interview and observation, I want to have everything on hand for the direct assessment.
-For color, I used to carry several sizes of like items such as 6 colors of pom-poms or 6 colors of balls.
+For the impact of color, I used to carry several sizes of like items such as 6 colors of pom-poms or 6 colors of balls.
 My bag was huge!

 Now I just carry a great assortment of fabrics.
 As Halloween approaches, I found fabrics of all the colors, all of which have a shiny side and a duller colored side.
 I can now assess:

-- The child’s reaction to shiny versus duller (need for movement).
+- The child’s reaction to shiny versus duller.

 - The child’s need for increased fabric size to reduce complexity (what size fabric presentation does the child need before looking).